hellixum/ChefCart/README.md

 ## APIs for admin

-1. /api/admin/createTable     (GET api for creating the table in database)
+1. /api/admin/createTable     (api for creating the table in database)
 2. /admin/login          (POST api for login in to the admin panel)
   #### REQUEST
   ```